Implicit reconstruction from point cloud: an adaptive level-set-based semi-Lagrangian method: Numerical tests

 \subsection{``Cube\&Spheres'' synthetic 3D test}

 We start the 3D session of tests with a domain composed by a cube joined with three spheres, sampled by 2346 points, which we refer to as ``Cube\&Spheres''.
-The cube edge length was $0.8$, the first sphere has radius $0.25$ and centre at the middle of an edge of the cube, while the other two had radius $0.15$ and were centred onto the two vertices of the opposite edge of the cube.
+The cube edge length is $0.8$, the first sphere has radius $0.25$ and centre at the middle of an edge of the cube, while the other two had radius $0.15$ and were centred onto the two vertices of the opposite edge of the cube.
 The geometrical object was rotated in such a way that no face nor edge were aligned with the background grid.
-We find $h_\pcloud\approx \num{4.40e-2}$ and start the evolution with $\dxmin=\num{5.43e-2}$, by setting $C_\pcloud=1$.
-After $54$ iterations we get the reconstruction shown in Figure~\ref{fig:cubosfereReconstruction} and, since the exact solution is given, we can evaluate our approximation either in terms of $L^1$-error and cloud fidelity, as reported in Table~\ref{tab:cubosfereError}.
-As we expected, when we switch to the $\CWENO$ interpolator and set $\mu=1$ in the last run, we gain more in terms of $L^1$-error rather than cloud error.
-This is clear also from Figure~\ref{fig:cubosfereIsocontours}, where some isocontours of the solution at the end of each run are depicted and one can appreciate the improved regularity of the final solution at the expense of the exact vanishing on the point cloud.
+We find $h_\pcloud\approx \num{5.60e-2}$ and start the evolution with $\dxmin=\num{2.38e-2}$, by setting $C_\pcloud=0.5$.
+After $28$ iterations we get the reconstruction shown in Figure~\ref{fig:cubosfereReconstruction} and, since the exact solution is given, we can evaluate our approximation both in terms of $L^1$-error and cloud fidelity equal to $\num{4.32e-3}$ and $\num{4.45e-3}$, respectively.
+As we expected, higher values of $\mu$ lead to more regular solutions.
+This is clear from Figure~\ref{fig:cubosfereIsocontours}, where we show some isocontours of the final level set computed by setting initial values of $\mu$ equal to $0.2$ and $0.05$, respectively.
+At the expense of exact vanishing on the point cloud ($Err_{\pcloud}=\num{3.57e-3}$ for $\mu=0.05$), one can appreciate the improved regularity of the final reconstruction.